 Books for Discussion

 These books present Christian perspectives on issues related to race and the experiences of people of color.
 Offer these selections for new or established book clubs, online small groups, or a churchwide conversation.
+We recommend beginning your conversations with a Conversational Covenant.

 I’m Black.
 I’m Christian.
 I’m Methodist.